Vancouver Canucks Prospect Pipeline: Michael DiPietro

 “Thatcher has a really big opportunity next year in camp.
 I won’t put myself behind the eight-ball either.
 I just got to try in come in and be prepared… he’s a really good goaltender, and a really good resource for myself.
 I know last year, rooming with him was awesome.
 Hopefully we can be goalie partners one day.” – Michael DiPietro, Windsor Spitfires

 What are your thoughts on DiPietro?
-Who do you have between Demo and DiPietro?
+Who do you have between Demko and DiPietro?
 Let me know in the comments down below!